alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 Licensify uses an Elasticsearch / Logstash / Kibana system hosted by Logit.io for its logs.

-If you haven't already got access to the GDS LogIt account, you'll need to [follow the instructions in the Reliability Engineering documentation to create an account in Logit](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit).
+If you haven't already got access to the GDS Logit account, you'll need to [follow the instructions in the Reliability Engineering documentation to create an account in Logit](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit).

 ## Creating new Builds

 Licensify is built into Docker container images with Github Actions Workflows.

 If you have access to merge code into main, you will have access to start builds that, once completed, will push container images into AWS ECR (Elastic Container Registry) and then trigger ArgoCD to start a deployment.

+Merges to the `main` branch will automatically trigger a build that deploys into Integration.
+In order to deploy into Staging or Production, you will need to trigger those deploys manually.

 ## Deploying builds with ArgoCD